JetBrains/guide/site/go/tutorials/simple_rag_with_go/writing_code/index.md

 }
 ```

-The code defines a `BedrockAgent` structure that interacts with AWS Bedrock Agent Runtime.
-It has two main components:

-1. **Initialization (`NewBedrock`)**: Sets up the Bedrock agent client using AWS credentials.
-2. **Knowledge Base Query (`RetrieveResponseFromKnowledgeBase`)**: Queries a knowledge base to retrieve and generate a response for a given question.

-   - `BedrockAgent` contains an AWS client (`bedrockagentruntime.Client`) that interacts with the Bedrock service.

-- `RetrieveResponseFromKnowledgeBase` queries a Bedrock-powered knowledge base for a generated response to a user-provided question.
+- `RetrieveResponseFromKnowledgeBase` - In this function we are querying the knowledge base from a user-provided question.
 It uses a specific knowledge base ID and a vector search strategy to retrieve related results.

   - The `RetrieveResponseFromKnowledgeBase` function uses the Bedrock runtime client to:
   - Send a **question** to a configured knowledge base.
-  - Retrieve a response using the `RetrieveAndGenerate` API, which:
+  - Retrieve a response using the `RetrieveAndGenerate` function, which:

     - Specifies the knowledge base ID.
     - Configures a vector search (e.g., searching for results with related vectors) with 6 results.
     - Uses a specific `ModelArn` for processing the input.

   - Returns the generated response (`output.Output.Text`).

+You can even customize queries and response generation, follow this [link](https://docs.aws.amazon.com/bedrock/latest/userguide/kb-test-config.html) for more details.

 ```go
 func (bedrockAgent *BedrockAgent) RetrieveResponseFromKnowledgeBase(question string) string {